 - Material: porcelain

-- Weight: lighter than ceramic, heavier than the stainless steel
+- Weight: lighter than ceramic, and heavier than the stainless steel option

-- Temperature and Material: Hario is actually well-known for their high-quality glass: borosilicate glass, aka. heatproof glass
+- Temperature and Material: Hario is well-known for their high-quality glass.
+The material they use is borosilicate glass, aka. heatproof glass:

 - Durable against chemicals

 - Compared to normal glass, borosilicate glass does not expand as much when in contact with heat

 In the Hario factory, they use electricity instead of fuel for melting–less emissions, more energy efficient.
 For more information on their heat proof glass, you can find that here